ownport/portable-ansible/README.md

 # ansible-without-install

-Ansible without requirements to be installed
+Ansible without requirements to be installed.
+The main purpose to be used in [Ansible Pull Mode](https://docs.ansible.com/playbooks_intro.html#ansible-pull).

 Versions: